Engee documentation

 Details

-The active resistance R4, which represents the power loss of the fourth winding.
+The active resistance is R4, which represents the power loss of the fourth winding.

 Dependencies

-To use this parameter, set the parameters to Number of windings value Four, Five or Six.
+To use this parameter, set for the parameter Number of windings meaning Four, Five or Six.

 Units